calaldees/barcampCanterbury/volunteers-guide.md

 * 11:30?
 Sainsburys run (in car)
     * Sainsburys will have our lunch available for collection from 10am
         * Order number needed for collection
-            * document should be on google drive
+            * Document should be on google drive
     * Buy 4 bags of ice (to cool drinks)
+    * Additional food provision (Vegan, Gluten Free, Other)
+        * May require separate runners
+        * Sainsburys and ASDA have no Vegan provisions - M&S and Waitrose have have a small range

 Lunch Overwatch Team